johnayernor/Data-Analyst-Portfolio/README.md

 📁 Project folder: spotify-content-performance

-STAKEHOLDER BRIEF: HR DATA & INSIGHTS
+## Stakeholder Brief: HR Data & Insights

 This analysis explores key HR metrics to uncover insights that will inform strategic decision-making.
 The primary objective is to identify trends and areas of improvement that can enhance employee retention and satisfaction.